FlexMeasures/flexmeasures/documentation/configuration.rst

 .. _plugin-config:

-FLEXMEASURES_PLUGIN_PATHS
+FLEXMEASURES_PLUGINS
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A list of absolute paths to Blueprint-based plugins for FlexMeasures (e.g. for custom views or CLI functions).
+A list of plugins you want FlexMeasures to load (e.g. for custom views or CLI functions).

+There is two types of entries here:

-Each plugin path points to a folder, which should contain an ``__init__.py`` file where the Blueprint is defined.
+* File paths (absolute or relative) to plugins.
+Each such path needs to point to a folder, which should contain an ``__init__.py`` file where the Blueprint is defined.
-See :ref:`plugins` on what is expected for content.
+* Names of installed Python modules.

+Added functionality in plugins needs to be based on Flask Blueprints.
+See :ref:`plugins` for more information and examples.

 Default: ``[]``